isc-projects/kea/doc/sphinx/arm/admin.rst

 implements rudimentary checks; it will refuse to initialize a database that contains any existing tables.
 To start from scratch, all data must be removed manually.
-(This process is a manual operation on purpose, to avoid possibly irretrievable mistakes by ``kea-admin``.)
+(This process is a manual operation on purpose, to avoid accidentally irretrievable mistakes by ``kea-admin``.)

 .. _cql-upgrade:

-Upgrading a Cassandra Database from an Earlier Version of Kea
+Upgrading a Cassandra Database From an Earlier Version of Kea
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Sometimes a new Kea version may use a newer database schema, so the
+Sometimes a new Kea version uses a newer database schema, so the
-existing database will need to be upgraded.
+existing database needs to be upgraded.
 This can be done using the
 ``kea-admin db-upgrade`` command.

 To check the current version of the database, use the following command: